Who is this course for?

 How is the course assessed?

-Assessment is varied and will differ from unit to unit but will contain some of the following elements: Formal examination/ MCT, Formative coursework, Project work, Multiple choice tests, Field work, Personal Inspector Report and Presentation and Project Portfolio.
+Assessment is varied and will differ from unit to unit but will contain some of the following elements: Formal examination/ Multiple Choice Tests, Formative coursework, Project work, Field work, Personal Inspector Report and Presentation and Project Portfolio.

 What does this course lead on to?

-Successful completion of the HNC (Diploma) will give exemption from the first year of the following Degree Programmes and entry onto year 2 of the BSc (Hons) Construction Management.
+Successful completion of the HNC (Diploma) will give exemption from the first year of the following Degree Programmes and entry onto Year 2 of the BSc (Hons) Construction Management.
 Students may, if they wish, claim the HNC Diploma and graduate at the end of the programme, should they choose to take a break from their studies and rejoin the Degree programmes at a later date.
-All the aforementioned Degrees are studied at Highlands College in collaboration with London South Bank University.
+All the aforementioned Degrees are studied at University College Jersey in collaboration with London South Bank University.
 The degree is accredited by The Chartered Institute of Building (CIOB).

 How much will it cost?

 Changes to the funding arrangements for the HNC Diploma and Degrees in Construction

 From September 2018, the way in which the HNC Diploma in Construction is funded will change to bring it in line with the new States of Jersey funding arrangements for Higher Education.
 This policy enables students who are studying for their first level 4, 5 and 6 qualifications, and whose household income is less than £110,000 per year, to have their tuition fees paid by Student Finance.

 In practice, this means that instead of the employer paying the fee, the employed student has their fees paid on a part-time basis by government through the student finance scheme.
 The maximum allowance for fees on a part-time basis is £4,625 per year.